ulab-team/ulabsite/content/publication/2024-dusunheinen-jtg/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "_Landscape and Urban Planning"
+publication: "_Journal of Transport Geography_"
 publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: This study adds geospatial information to pandemic-induced street experiments.
+summary: This research aims to estimate how subjective wellbeing at baseline would affect the changes in travel behaviour among older people due to a new public transport infrastructure.

 tags:
+- wellbeing
-- street experiment
+- natural experiment

-featured: True
+featured: false

 # links:
 # - name: ""